Kong/lua-resty-lmdb/README.md

 In case of errors, `nil` and an string describing the reason of the failure will be returned.

-This is a low level function, most of the use case should instead use the higher level [lmdb.prefix](#prefix) iterator instead.
+This is a low level function, most of the use case should use the higher level [lmdb.prefix](#prefix) iterator instead.

 [Back to TOC](#table-of-contents)